 Fir is an example of how fast trees grow here.
-This 180 foot monster was only 80 years old and 50 inches in diameter about 150 feet from the house.
+This 180 foot monster was the first fir tree to establish here since the Spanish burn ban 200 years prior.
+When I had it cut, it was only 80 years old, 50 inches in diameter, 180 feet tall, and about 150 feet from the house.
 In 1994, it was hit by a massive lightning bolt.
 Five years later, I examined the base of the stump and noted developing rot, so I concluded it should go.
-This was a job that was too big for my equipment so I brought in Steve, and his.
+This was a job that was too big for my equipment so I brought in Steve, and his loader.

-obviously way too many here for them all to get big.
-The tanoak is dying (it may not be Phytopthora; no weeping cankers or sign of amphora beetles).
+This is the same view only 13 years later.
+As you can see, the stump is now somewhat obscured.
+There are obviously way too many trees here for them all to get big and still be healthy.
+The tanoak is dying, although it may not be Phytopthora (no weeping cankers or sign of amphora beetles).
 Which trees do I want to keep?
 The 30 foot maple immediately to the left of the stump.
 Don't see it?